SpineEventEngine/SpineEventEngine.github.io/docs/concepts/bounded-context.md

 For example, you can consider orders, user management, shipping as examples of the separate contexts within online retail system.

-In Spine, interaction between Bounded Contexts is organized using Integration Events in Spine.
+In Spine, interaction between Bounded Contexts is organized using Integration Events.